Night sky: Planets

-Planets, named for the Greek word for "wanderer," process through the starfield a little each day, executing loops with time scales dependent on the length of the planet's year or orbital period around the Sun.
+Planets, named for the Greek word for 'wanderer', process through the starfield a little each day, executing loops with time scales dependent on the length of the planet's year or orbital period around the Sun.
 Planets, to the naked eye, appear as points of light in the sky with variable brightness.
 Planets shine due to sunlight reflecting or scattering from the planets' surface or atmosphere.
-Thus, the relative sun-planet-earth positions determine the planet's brightness.
+Thus, the relative Sun-planet-Earth positions determine the planet's brightness.
 With a telescope or good binoculars, the planets appear as discs demonstrating finite size, and it is possible to observe orbiting moons which cast shadows onto the host planet's surface.
 Venus is the most prominent planet, often called the "morning star" or "evening star" because it is brighter than the stars and often the only "star" visible near sunrise or sunset, depending on its location in its orbit.
 Because of its brightness, Venus can sometimes be seen after sunrise.
 Mercury, Mars, Jupiter and Saturn are also visible to the naked eye in the night sky.

 The Moon

-Earth's Moon appears as a grey disc in the sky with cratering visible to the naked eye.
+The Moon appears as a grey disc in the sky with cratering visible to the naked eye.
 It spans, depending on its exact location, 29–33 arcminutes – which is about the size of a thumbnail at arm's length, and is readily identified.
 Over 29.53 days on average, the moon goes through a full cycle of lunar phases.
-People can generally identify phases within a few days by looking at the moon.
-Unlike stars and most planets, the light reflected from the moon is bright enough to be seen during the day.
+People can generally identify phases within a few days by looking at the Moon.
+Unlike stars and most planets, the light reflected from the Moon is bright enough to be seen during the day.

 Some of the most spectacular moons come during the full moon phase near sunset or sunrise.
-The moon on the horizon benefits from the moon illusion which makes it appear larger.
-The light reflected from the moon traveling through the atmosphere also colors the moon orange and/or red.
+The Moon on the horizon benefits from the Moon illusion which makes it appear larger.
+The Sun's light reflected from the Moon traveling through the atmosphere also appears to color the Moon orange and/or red.

 Comets

 Comets come to the night sky only rarely.
-Comets are illuminated by the sun, and their tails extend away from the sun.
+Comets are illuminated by the Sun, and their tails extend away from the Sun.
 A comet with a visible tail is quite unusual – a great comet appears about once a decade.
-They tend to be visible only shortly before sunrise or after sunset because those are the times they are close enough to the sun to show a tail.
+They tend to be visible only shortly before sunrise or after sunset because those are the times they are close enough to the Sun to show a tail.